Blockchain technology and its fundamental structure

 One of the main challenges is the high energy consumption of certain consensus mechanisms such as proof of work, which generate environmental impact.

-The scalability It also limits the ability to process large volumes of transactions quickly, affecting efficiency in massive networks.
+The scalability it also limits the ability to process large volumes of transactions quickly, affecting efficiency in massive networks.

 Overcoming these challenges is vital for technology to reach its potential and achieve sustainable and responsible global adoption.